Postage stamps and postal history of Australia: Stamp booklets

 Coin-operated vending machines were introduced in 1960 and have continued in various forms to the present day.
 These included Frama vending machines stamps, first issued in 1984 and discontinued in 2003, as well as various booklets.
 Booklet stamps were discontinued in 1973 but were reintroduced some years later.
 Stamp booklets were available from Advance Bank ATMs from 1984 until the bank's merger with St George Bank in 1996.
 These were Australia's first (and, to date, only) triangular stamp issue.

 Self-adhesive stamps

 Self-adhesive stamps were first issued in 1990.
 The first self-adhesive commemoratives appeared in 1993.
 Self-adhesive stamps have proved popular with users and very soon came to be in more common use than gummed stamps.
 Australia issues gummed versions of all self-adhesive stamps.

-Prior to 1997, the only living persons to appear on stamps were the reigning monarch and other members of the royal family.
-Since 1997, Australia Post has issued stamps commemorating living Australians.
-In particular, an annual Australian Legends issue has commemorated living Australians who have made some significant contribution during their lives.
+Prior to 1997, the official policy of Australia Post was to not depict living persons on stamps other than members of the royal family.
+However, in 1950 Anmatyerre man Gwoya Tjungurrayi became the first living Australian depicted on a stamp.
+Presumably, the rule was not taken into consideration as the stamp was intended to depict a generic image of an Aboriginal person.
+Since 1997, Australia Post has formally adjusted its policy and has issued stamps commemorating living Australians.
+In particular, an annual Australian Legends issue has commemorated living Australians who have made some significant contribution during their lives, with Sir Donald Bradman being the first depicted.

 Stamps with personalized tabs were introduced in 1999.
 Australia Post has also used tabs to commemorate themes and individuals not considered significant enough for a stamp issue of their own.